Biggest mistakes when moving to Spain (and how to avoid them)

 Spanish citizenship is one of the most desired ones in the EU.
 Our comprehensive guide explains how you can obtain it.

-Everything you need to know about selling your property in Spain, including the process, fees, taxes and timescales.
+Check out our complete guide to selling your property in Spain as a Brit, including the process, fees, taxes and more.